munificent/craftinginterpreters/book/scanning-on-demand.md

 </aside>

-The only difference is that the "lexeme" points to the error message string instead of pointing into the user's source code string.
-Again, we need to be ensure that the error message sticks around long enough for the compiler to read it.
+The only difference is that the "lexeme" points to the error message string instead of pointing into the user's source code.
+Again, we need to ensure that the error message sticks around long enough for the compiler to read it.
 In practice, we only ever call this function with C string literals.
 Those are constant and eternal, so we're fine.

 What we have now is basically a working scanner for a language with an empty lexical grammar.
 Since the grammar has no productions, every character is an error.
 That's not exactly a fun language to program in, so let's fill in the rules.

-### Simple tokens
+## A Lexical Grammar for Lox

 The simplest tokens are only a single character.
 We recognize those like so: